 If you are looking to display a single piece of content across your entire video wall, such as an advertisement, you will most likely choose to daisy chain.
 Daisy chaining your displays allows you to present one input across the entire video wall.
 For example, a digital signage player could be your input.
 This input is connected to panel 1.
 Then each panel is connected to the next, which results in your one input being spread across all panels.
 The image below illustrates how this works:

 Choosing a controller

 When looking for a control device it’s important to make sure it has the connection ports that you will need.
 For example, HDMI is a common connection to screens and processors.
-As well, some have benefits such as rotation capabilities, edge masking and a higher refresh rate for a smoother moving image.
-It is also worth future-proofing here by getting a device capable of handling more screens should you expand your wall.
-It is suggested to plan to have enough outputs to handle one additional row or column.

 How much do video walls cost?